JuanEcheagaray75/Data-Science-and-Math-Notes/college/semester-4/cryptography-analysis/introduction.md

 ### Types of information

-- Non-sensitive: its knowledge does not compromise the integrity of a system or the original user
+- **Non-sensitive**: its knowledge does not compromise the integrity of a system or the original user
-- Sensitive: its knowledge compromises the integrity of a system or the original user or a third party.
+- **Sensitive**: its knowledge compromises the integrity of a system or the original user or a third party.
   - In general, this type of information is just meant for the sender and the receiver

 ## Cybersecurity